Dean of Humanities

 Parr Professor of English and Comparative Literature

 Sarah Cole specializes in British literature of the 19th and 20th centuries, with an emphasis on the modernist period.
 Areas of interest include war and violence, history and memory, sexuality and the body, and Irish literature of the modernist period.
-She is the author of three books, Inventing Tomorrow: H. G. Wells and the Twentieth Century (Columbia University Press, 2018), At the Violet Hour: Modernism and Violence in England and Ireland (Oxford University Press, 2012), and Modernism, Male Friendship, and the First World War (Cambridge University Press, 2003), and co-directs the NYNJ Modernism Seminar, a regional scholarly colloquium.
+She is the author of three books, Inventing Tomorrow: H. G. Wells and the Twentieth Century (Columbia University Press, 2019), At the Violet Hour: Modernism and Violence in England and Ireland (Oxford University Press, 2012), and Modernism, Male Friendship, and the First World War (Cambridge University Press, 2003), and co-directs the NYNJ Modernism Seminar, a regional scholarly colloquium.
 She has published articles in journals such as ELH, Modern Fiction Studies, Modernism/Modernity, and PMLA, and has written essays for a variety of edited collections.
 Professor Cole received a B.A. in English from Williams College and a Ph.D. from the University of California, Berkeley.
-She is the recipient of a 2014 Guggeinheim Fellowship for a book project entitled "The Wells Era."
+She is the recipient of a 2014 Guggeinheim Fellowship.

 105 Low Memorial Library

 New York, NY 10027